-The aforementioned strategies ensure the resilient consensus in uni-dimensional systems where agents' states are assumed to be scalars.
-The final agreement is guaranteed to be within the range limited by the minimum and maximum values of normal nodes' initial states.
-The implication on scalar variables, however, produces crucial limitations in various practical applications such as vehicle formation control on a 2D-plane.
-A naive way to generalize the results on a scalar system to a multi-dimensional system is to apply MSR or W-MSR to each entry of the state vectors.
-The region that the final value converges to can be immediately identified as a multi-dimensional ``box''.
-Particularly, each edge of this ``box'' is limited by the minimum and maximum values of benign agents' initial state in one dimension.
-A question thus arises naturally: is this result too conservative?
-Or are there any alternatives that can provide better convergence results?

-\revise{To answer these questions, resilient consensus in multi-dimensional spaces has been investigated, aiming at achieving a more accurate agreement within the convex hull formed by healthy agents' initial states.
-In order to ensure system security, in every iteration, the normal node seeks a resilient convex combination, referring to be a point within the convex hull of its benign neighboring states.
+The MSR-based strategies ensure the resilient consensus in uni-dimensional systems where agents' states are assumed to be scalars.
+Under certain conditions, the final agreement is guaranteed to be within the interval limited by the minimum and maximum values of normal agents' initial states.
+The implication on scalar variables, however, produces crucial limitations in various practical applications such as the vehicle formation control on a 2D-plane. \revise{Inspired by this fact, recent research attention has been paid to extending the MSR algorithm to the more general $d$-dimensional spaces, where $d\geq 1$ (e.g., \cite{vaidya2013byzantine,vaidya2014iterative,yan2019safe,mendes2013multidimensional,wang2019resilient,shang2020resilient,shang2021median,leblanc2017resilient}).
+Specifically, various algorithms are developed in literature to facilitate the healthy agents to achieve an agreement within the convex hull formed by their initial states.
+To this end, at each iteration, every benign agent seeks a resilient convex combination, referring to a point within the convex hull formed by its benign neighboring states.